zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

 ## **STEP 2**: Build the Microservices image from the GitHub repo

-1. To work with application code, you need to download GitHub repository using the following command.
+1. To work with application code, you need to download a GitHub repository using the following command.
 The Cloud Shell already has the `wget` command
     installed: